scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/copy_object.rst

 ----------

 By default, x-amz-copy-source identifies the current version of an object to copy.
-If the current version is a delete marker, S3 Connector behaves as if the object were deleted.
+If the current version is a delete marker, Zenko behaves as if the object were deleted.
 To copy a different version, use the versionId subresource.

-If you enable versioning on the target bucket, S3 Connector generates a unique version ID for the object being copied.
+If you enable versioning on the target bucket, Zenko generates a unique version ID for the object being copied.
 This version ID is different from the source object's version ID.
-S3 Connector returns the copied object's version ID in the x-amz-version-id response header.
+Zenko returns the copied object's version ID in the x-amz-version-id response header.

-If you do not enable versioning or suspend it on the target bucket, S3 Connector generates a null version ID.
+If you do not enable versioning or suspend it on the target bucket, Zenko generates a null version ID.

 The following operations are related to CopyObject: